Product of Tensors and Description of Networks: Network characterization in terms of BMP

-If we forget the sink $b_d=a$, then we obtain a network $\Nc'(G', B')$ for which the theorem holds, by induction.
+If we exclude the sink $a_q=b$, then we obtain a network $\Nc'(G', \mathcal{A}')$ for which the theorem holds, by induction.
 Use on the nodes of $G'$ the ordering defined for the nodes of $G$.

-If $N$ is the total tensor of $\Nc$ and $N'$ is the total tensor of $\Nc'$, then the relation between $N$ and $N'$ can be described as follows.
-Call $P=P_d$ the set of indexes corrisponding to $parents(a)$, ordered in the ordering defined for $G$.
-If $T_d$ is the activation tensor of $a$, then
+Let $N$ be the total tensor of $\Nc$ and $N'$ be the total tensor of $\Nc'$.
+Then, the relation between $N$ and $N'$ can be described as follows.
+Call $P=P_q$ the set of indexes corresponding to $parents(b)$, ordered in the ordering defined for $G$.
+If $B$ is the activation tensor of $b$, then

-where $P(i_1,\dots,i_d)$ means that we pick in the sequence $(i_1,\dots,i_d)$ only the indexes corresponding to values in $P$.
+where $P(i_1,\dots,i_q)$ means that we pick in the sequence $(i_1,\dots,i_q)$ only the indexes corresponding to values in $P$.

-Let $B'_i$ be the tensor associated to $b_i$ in the procedure of Proposition \ref{proc} applied with respect to $\Nc'$, and let $B_i$ be the tensor associated to $b_i$ in the same procedure applied with respect to $\Nc$.
-Then $B'_i$ and $B_i$ are linked by the following relations:
+Let $T'_i$ be the tensor associated with $a_i$ constructed as in the procedure of~\Cref{proc} for the network $\Nc'$, and let $T_i$ be the tensor associated with $a_i$ obtained by the same procedure for the network $\Nc$, for $i = 1, \dots q-1$.
+Then $T'_i$ and $T_i$ are linked by the following relations: